lisyarus/blog/_posts/2022-07-30-point-light-attenuation.md

 ### The problem

 So, recently I was adding lights support to the martian-droid-colony-building project I've been working on for a while.
-I used CPU-based [clustered shading](https://www.aortiz.me/2018/12/21/CG.html), storing the lights & clusters data in [buffer textures](https://www.khronos.org/opengl/wiki/Buffer_Texture), and managed to support about 4K lights at 60 FPS on my machine.
-[Here's](https://twitter.com/lisyarus/status/1552566798649802753?s=20&t=yo_3FRluSchtarf5SwKc5g) a twitter thread with some intermediate results, and here are some final screenshots:
+I used CPU-based [clustered shading](https://www.aortiz.me/2018/12/21/CG.html), storing the lights & clusters data in [buffer textures](https://www.khronos.org/opengl/wiki/Buffer_Texture), and managed to support about 4K lights at 60 FPS on my machine. *(I'm not using compute shaders and SSBO's because I'm stuck with OpenGL 3.3 so that even prehistoric microwaves can run my game; I'll probably add support for those through OpenGL extensions later.)* [Here's](https://twitter.com/lisyarus/status/1552566798649802753?s=20&t=yo_3FRluSchtarf5SwKc5g) a twitter thread with some intermediate results, and here are some final screenshots:

 <center><img src="{{site.url}}/blog/media/light/many.png"></center><br/>
 <center><img src="{{site.url}}/blog/media/light/spot.png"></center><br/>